Ecology of the Rocky Mountains: Yellowstone cutthroat trout

 Yellowstone Lake in Yellowstone National Park, Wyoming, is the site of the most recent catastrophic species invasion.
 The Washington Post reported that the nonindigenous lake trout, a native of the Great Lakes, had been insidiously introduced into one of the nation's premier fisheries.
 The native Yellowstone cutthroat trout may not compete well with lake trout because lake trout eat cutthroat trout.
 The potential ecological repercussions are staggering.
-If populations of cutthroat trout continue to decline, grizzly bears could lose an important posthibernation food because the native cutthroat trout spawn in the streams and are easy prey for the bears, whereas the nonindigenous lake trout spawn in deep water.
+If populations of cutthroat trout continue to decline, grizzly bears could lose an important post-hibernation food because the native cutthroat trout spawn in the streams and are easy prey for the bears, whereas the nonindigenous lake trout spawn in deep water.
 The National park Service has begun an aggressive attempt to eradicate the invasive fish by hiring commercial fishing crews, and have removed over 1.7 million with gill nets.
 It is estimated that for every lake trout removed from Yellowstone Lake, 41 cutthroat trout are saved.
 So far the cutthroat trout have shown modest signs of recovery.
 However, other threats to the trout remain, such as whirling disease, brought from Europe by nonnative brown trout.